-In the normal course of business, the Group uses primary financial instruments such as cash and cash equivalents, time deposits, receivables, due from related parties, financial assets at FVTPL, lease liabilities, due to banks, term loans, financing lease contracts, payables, and due to related parties and as a result, is exposed to the risks indicated below.
+In the normal course of business, the Group uses primary financial instruments such as, cash and cash equivalents, time deposits, receivables, financial assets at fair value through profit or loss, due to banks, ljara payable, lease liabilities, due from/ to related parties, term loans and payables.
+As a result, is exposed to the risks indicated below.
 The Group currently does not use derivative financial instruments to manage its exposure to these risks.